Sakimotor/zenius-i-downloader/README.md

 # Zenius-i-Downloader
-Download your favorite simfiles from zenius-i-vanisher in an instant thanks to my shitty bash script.
+Download your favorite simfiles from zenius-i-vanisher in an instant thanks to my bash script.

 ## Requirements
 Any OS that supports bash.